-Trees, woods and forests are amoung our country's greatest assets.
+Great Britain’s trees, woodlands and forests are one of our countryside’s greatest assets.
 Trees provide a haven for wildlife and people, help mitigate climate change, provide rural employment, and form an integral part of many of Britain’s most beautiful landscapes.

-The Forestry Commission is the government department responsible for the protection and expansion of Britain's woods and forests, and our mission is ‘to protect and expand Britain's forests and woodlands and to increase their value to society and the environment’.
+The Forestry Commission is the government department responsible for the protection and expansion of Britain's woodlands, and our mission is ‘to protect and expand Britain's forests and woodlands and to increase their value to society and the environment’.